 Placement through recruiting agencies

 There are three main ways in which job seekers get jobs.
-The first, blindly applying to open, publicly advertised positions, is a solution that we will not discuss in depth here.
-The second is a recruiting or search firm.
+The first, blindly applying to publicly advertised positions, is not common in the legal field.
+The second is getting a referral from some connection at the firm.
+The final way is using a recruiting or search firm.
 Search firms (which typically fulfill a talent-recruiting function) are engaged by employers to source and vet qualified prospects for specific, open positions within the organization, but whenever a qualified candidate contacts them to get active, they put you on their list to be called first when and if they are engaged to fill a position that matches your criteria and skillset.
 There are many advantages to choosing a recruitment firm for placement purposes.
 The benefits include:

 - They understand your industry well – recruitment agencies understand the challenges you face and how to overcome them, especially if you hire an agency that specializes in your industry and/or your area.

 - They assist you with resume improvements – A well-crafted resume that highlights your education, skills, and accomplishments helps you land the right job.
 Recruitment agencies understand resume optimization well, and they can help you perfect yours.